 - Nerve injury

 How you prepare

 You'll need to avoid eating and drinking for a certain amount of time before surgery.
-Your doctor can give you specific instructions about the types of medications you should and shouldn't take before your surgery.
+Your health care provider can give you instructions about the types of medications you should and shouldn't take before your surgery.

 What you can expect